diogomatheus/diogomatheus.github.io/_posts/2019-01-30-acumulated-experience.md

 ---
-layout: post
 title: "Accumulated experience of social living"
-author: diogomatheus
+image: assets/images/15.jpg
 categories: [ Jekyll, tutorial ]
-image: assets/images/15.jpg
+tags: []
 ---
 The die cut has also been employed in the non-juvenile sphere as well, a recent example being Jonathan Safran Foer’s ambitious Tree of Codes.